 (a) the interest disclosed is an interest relating to a gift; and

-(b) either —
+(b) subsection (1B) or (1C) applies to the gift.

+(1B) This subsection applies to the gift if the disclosing member was or is required by regulations under section 4.59(a) to provide information about the gift in relation to an election.

+(1C) This subsection applies to the gift if —

-(i) the amount of the gift exceeds the amount prescribed for the purposes of this subsection; or
+(a) the amount of the gift exceeds the amount prescribed for the purposes of this subsection; or

-(ii) the gift is 1 of 2 or more gifts made by 1 person to the disclosing member at any time during a year and the sum of the amounts of those 2 or more gifts exceeds the amount prescribed for the purposes of this subsection.
+(b) the gift is 1 of 2 or more gifts made by 1 person to the disclosing member at any time during a year and the sum of the amounts of those 2 or more gifts exceeds the amount prescribed for the purposes of this subsection.